Pedigree Petfoods

-Pedigree Petfoods is a subsidiary of the American group Mars, Incorporated specializing in pet food, with factories in England at Melton Mowbray and Birstall, Leeds; and offices at McLean, Virginia.
+Pedigree Petfoods is a British company specializing in pet food.
+It is a subsidiary of Mars Petcare, a division of the American group Mars, Inc..
+The company has factories in England at Melton Mowbray and Birstall, Leeds; and offices at McLean, Virginia.

 History

 In 1934, Mars Limited, a division of the large American confectionery company, that had been based in Slough since 1932, acquired Chappel Brothers in Manchester.
 This company took low-quality meat and canned it as dog food, branded as "Chappie".